 As Head of the Violence and Extremism Programme and the Centre for the Analysis of Social Media at the think-tank Demos, Jamie has researched and written extensively about radical political parties and movements across Europe.
 He also writes on technology for the Telegraph and for several other publications on how the internet is changing politics and society.

-Jamie’s next book, Radicals Chasing Utopia: Inside the Rogue Movements Trying to Change the World explores the individuals, groups and movements that reject the way we live today, and will be published in 2017.
+Jamie’s latest book, Radicals Chasing Utopia: Inside the Rogue Movements Trying to Change the World explores the individuals, groups and movements that reject the way we live today.

 Jamie’s main topics are cyber security and privacy online, new political movements, social media research and analysis, and internet cultures.